 When it comes to tail-wagging, dogs are the first that comes to mind.
-But it is likely that ducks are also well-known for their tail wagging activity.
-But do you know Why Do Ducks Wag Their Tails?
+But it is likely that ducks are also well-known for their tail-wagging activity.
+But do you know Why Ducks Wag Their Tails?

 Moreover, their tail wagging is also an activity loved by everyone and catches attention.
 But it depicts much more than just a lovely sight.
 It might be a way for ducks to communicate and share their feelings about certain things.

 Moreover, it has also been noticed that ducks may wag their tails after having a nice drink.
-However, their tail wagging activity may also be the representation of their good moods.
+However, their tail-wagging activity may also be a representation of their good moods.

-Also, when a duck suddenly sees a familiar or friendly face, it may lead them to excitement and that may lead to ducktail wagging.
-A duck also gets excited by seeing a person who feeds them on a regular basis.
+Also, when a duck suddenly sees a familiar or friendly face, it may lead to excitement and that may lead to ducktail wagging.
+Duck also gets excited by seeing a person who feeds them on a regular basis.

 Mating basically refers to the process of coupling.
 If you see a male duck suddenly start shaking its tail like crazy, you may feel like there is some severe issue.
 But if you will realise it closely, there might be a female duck in the surrounding area and the male duck is trying to impress her with this activity.

 Ducks are basically water creatures.
 They enjoy swimming and spend most of their time doing this activity.
 Getting wet is very important for them to keep their glands well.

 But they can’t remain wet every now and then.
 After their swimming sessions, they need to dry their body and for this, they often wag their tails.
 The duck shakes its body as well as wags the tail to drain out the excess water from the body, after swimming.
 It may help to get their body free from moisture very fast.

 The duck usually walks by taking little steps and in a clumsy swaying motion.
 Their walking style is basically known as waddling.
 The ducks walk like this because of their size and body structure.
 To balance their body while walking, the ducks seem to wag their tail.